google/kf/docs/developer-guide/configuring-routes.md

 ## Route Capabilities

 Routes tell the cluster's ingress gateway where to deliver traffic and what to do if no apps are available on the given address.
-By default, if no app is available on a route and the route recieves a request it reutrns an [HTTP 503 status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/503).
+By default, if no app is available on a route and the route receives a request it returns an [HTTP 503 status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/503).

 Routes are comprised of three parts: host, domain, and path.
 For example in the URI `payroll.mydatacenter.example.com/login`